FuelLabs/sway-standards/standards/src_2/README.md

 ## Structs

 The following describes the structure and order of inline documentation for structs.
-Some sections may not apply to each struct.
-When a section is not relevant it shall be omitted.
+Some sections MAY NOT apply to each struct.
+When a section is not relevant it SHALL be omitted.

 #### - Description